Spin Currents in Rashba Altermagnets: From Equilibrium to Nonlinear Regimes: Results and Discussions

-In Figs. (\ref{Fig5}) and (\ref{Fig6}), we present the plots for $\mathcal{J}^{(2),x}_{b,xy}/(e\tau E_x/4\pi\hbar)^2$ and $\mathcal{J}^{(2),y}_{b,xy}/(e\tau E_y/4\pi\hbar)^2$ as a function of Fermi energy $\epsilon_F$.
+In Figs. (\ref{Fig6}) and (\ref{Fig7}), we present the plots for $\mathcal{J}^{(2),x}_{b,xy}/(e\tau E_x/4\pi\hbar)^2$ and $\mathcal{J}^{(2),y}_{b,xy}/(e\tau E_y/4\pi\hbar)^2$ as a function of Fermi energy $\epsilon_F$.
 As earlier cases, the upper plots show the spin current for different values of $t_j$ with $\lambda=0.04 $ $\mathrm{eV.nm}$, while the lower plots display the spin current for different values of $\lambda$ with $t_j=0.2 $ $t_0$.
 To clarify the individual contributions of distinct spin channels to the overall spin current, the corresponding spin-split current is depicted in the right panel.
 For longitudinal current, the nonlinear spin current originating from band velocity reaches its maximum at lower Fermi energy values, then decreases as the Fermi energy increases, eventually saturating at higher Fermi energies.
 Furthermore, the altermagnetic term reduces the longitudinal nonlinear current, while the Rashba term enhances it.
 However, the transverse nonlinear spin current originating from band velocity exhibits a different behavior as a function of Fermi energy.
 It shows an increasing trend with Fermi energy and eventually saturates at higher Fermi energies.
-Furthermore, the nonlinear transverse spin current from band velocity exhibits a nonmonotonic dependence on the altermagnet parameter, whereas the Rashba spin-orbit coupling consistently enhances the transverse spin current. \\ {\bf Results for $\mathcal{J}_{b,xz}^{(2),\eta}, \mathcal{J}_{b,yz}^{(2),\eta}$}: Now, we consider the case where the polarization is out of the plane.
+Furthermore, the nonlinear transverse spin current from band velocity exhibits a nonmonotonic dependence on the altermagnet parameter, whereas the Rashba spin-orbit coupling consistently enhances the transverse spin current.
+Notably, in our previous study on the gapped Rashba system, the nonlinear spin current from band velocity also exhibited saturation at higher Fermi energies with sharp peaks at the gap edges \cite{Kapri}.
+Moreover, we obtain that for a pure Rashba system, both the longitudinal and transverse nonlinear spin currents arising from band velocity are Fermi-energy independent for $\epsilon_F>0$, and are given by $\mathcal{J}^{(2),x}_{b,xy}/(e\tau E_x/4\pi\hbar)^2=-\mathcal{J}^{(2),y}_{b,xy}/(e\tau E_y/4\pi\hbar)^2=-2\pi\lambda$.
+It is worth noting that, unlike in the Rashba case, for the Rashba–altermagnet system $\mathcal{J}^{(2),x}_{b,xy}/(e\tau E_x/4\pi\hbar)^2 \neq -\mathcal{J}^{(2),y}_{b,xy}/(e\tau E_y/4\pi\hbar)^2$. \\ {\bf Results for $\mathcal{J}_{b,xz}^{(2),\eta}, \mathcal{J}_{b,yz}^{(2),\eta}$}: Now, we consider the case where the polarization is out of the plane.
 Here, we obtain that $\mathcal{J}_{b,xz}^{(2),\eta}=\mathcal{J}_{b,yz}^{(2),\eta}=0$.
 It should be noted that although the $t_j$ term contributes to spin velocity operators $\langle\hat{v}_{b,xz}\rangle_s$ and $\langle\hat{v}_{b,yz}\rangle_s$ (unlike the pure 2D Rashba case), it does not contribute to $\mathcal{J}_{b,xz}^{(2),\eta}$ and $\mathcal{J}_{b,yz}^{(2),\eta}$ due to the $\phi$ integration.
 Thus, the spin currents with out-of-plane polarization due to band velocity are always of linear order in the electric field.

 Now, we consider the nonlinear spin current arising from the anomalous velocity.
 At zero temperature, the expression for the nonlinear spin current due to anomalous velocity takes the following form (for details, please see Eq. (\ref{EqA6}) in Appendix \ref{appA})